MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 Map operational roles
 ---------------------

-Planning for operations and identifying the teams that will operate the Phone System with Calling Plan service is an important step, as operations must start when the first pilot users are enabled.
-Each identified team must review and agree on the tasks and responsibilities identified and start the preparation to operate Phone System with Calling Plan service.
+Planning for operations and identifying the teams that will operate the Phone System with Calling Plans service is an important step, as operations must start when the first pilot users are enabled.
+Each identified team must review and agree on the tasks and responsibilities identified and start the preparation to operate Phone System with Calling Plans service.
 The preparation might include training and readiness, additional staffing, or ensuring external providers are set up to deliver the service.

 <table>
 <thead>